New Parliament kicks off with friction over vaccine mandate

 The Liberals, New Democrats, Greens, and Bloc Quebecois have all said their members are all fully vaccinated against COVID-19.

-Conservative Leader Erin O’Toole has said that his entire caucus will follow the rules, meaning if present in person, they’ll be fully vaccinated or have an exemption, but the party continues to refuse to specify how many of its members have exemptions, with previous unconfirmed indications that approximately a ‘handful’ of the caucus is unvaccinated.
+Conservative Leader Erin O’Toole has said that his entire caucus will be able to enter and will follow the rules, meaning if present in person, they’ll be fully vaccinated or have an exemption, but the party continues to refuse to specify how many of its members have exemptions, with previous unconfirmed indications that approximately a ‘handful’ of the caucus is unvaccinated.

+“I understand there to be multiple members, that's how it has been categorized,” Government House Leader Mark Holland told reporters on Monday during a press conference in West Block.

 While speculating on the number of Conservative MPs with exemptions, as he said he does not actually know how many may be unvaccinated, he said “the math doesn’t add up.”